The Origins of Homophobia

 In the latter days of the Roman Empire, after the adoption of Christianity as the official state religion, a long, dark period of anti-sexual, homophobic, pleasure-denying control of the human spirit began.
 The roots of this prejudice are so deep they have been forgotten in the modern world.

-Back in the late 19th century, a time when the spiritual and mystical was still more engaged in society than it was a century later - and more educated in classical literature and history - early pioneers of gay liberation definitely and defiantly could still feel the connection to the religious and political reasons that the world turned against us, and knew of the associations in ancient times between queer people and the sacred.
+Back in the late 19th century, a time when the spiritual and mystical was still more engaged in society than it was a century later - and people were more educated in classical literature and history - early pioneers of gay liberation definitely and defiantly could still feel the connection to the religious and political reasons that the world turned against us, and knew of the associations in ancient times between queer people and the sacred.